How to Make Your Playground Fun for All

-Playgrounds are an important way to help kids develop social, emotional, cognitive, and physical skills.
-Outdoor, active play is also a great way to help kids incorporate exercise into their daily lives and take in the physical, mental, and emotional benefits of spending time outdoors.
-With all this in mind, playgrounds should also be entertaining so that kids will want to keep coming back to develop skills and create new memories.
+Playgrounds provide a space where kids can develop social, emotional, cognitive, and physical skills.
+Outdoor play is also an excellent way to help children incorporate exercise into their daily lives and enjoy the physical, mental, and emotional benefits of spending time outdoors.

-Playground equipment and opportunities for imaginative play should be as unique as the kids who use it.
-The kids in your community are likely of many different ages and have various abilities and interests.
+Playground equipment and opportunities for imaginative play should be as unique and diverse as the kids who use it.
+Most communities are made up of children with various abilities and interests.
 When creating a playground, you have the opportunity to make a space all kids can equally enjoy.

 Whether you’re looking to update your community’s existing playground or create an all-new outdoor play space, you can take several innovative steps to help all kids have fun while they experience the social, cognitive, and developmental benefits of playgrounds.

-Here are 10 ways to help your playground cater to all ages, abilities, and interests:
+Here are six ways to help your playground cater to all ages, abilities, and interests:

 1. Start With the Basics